When and How to Give Water to Babies Safely

 1. Carbon filters

-When water flows through carbon filters, contaminants absorb or stick to the surface of the carbon filter.
+When water flows through carbon filters, contaminants adsorb (stick) to the surface of the carbon filter.

 ADVANTAGES

-• Carbon filters treat general taste and odor problems, including chlorine residue.
+• Carbon filters treat general taste and odour problems, including chlorine residue.

-• Carbon filters are the least expensive of the 3 main water treatment methods.
+• Carbon filters are often the least expensive of the 3 main treatment methods listed here.

 DISADVANTAGES

-• The effectiveness of carbon filters declines over the period of use.
+• The effectiveness of carbon filters declines over time.
 Filters need to be cleaned or changed regularly.
-If the filter becomes clogged or wears out before it is replaced it can become a breeding ground for bacterial growth.
+If the filter becomes clogged or wears out before it is replaced, it can become a breeding ground for bacterial growth.

 2. Reverse osmosis filters

-A reverse osmosis filter works by passing water, under pressure, through a special semipermeable membrane that traps lead, mercury, iron and many other contaminants, including micro-organisms.
-These systems are more powerful than carbon filters and are also more expensive.
+A reverse osmosis filter works by passing water, under pressure, through a special semipermeable membrane that can reduce a wide range of dissolved substances and many contaminants.
+These systems are more powerful than simple carbon filters and are also more expensive.

 ADVANTAGES

-• Reverse osmosis systems do not use electricity, and the cost per gallon of treated water is less than distillation.
+• Some systems do not use electricity, and the cost per litre of treated water can be less than distillation.

 DISADVANTAGES

-• These systems can be expensive to install and maintain.
+• They can be slow and may be expensive to install and maintain.

 • Efficiency drops with lower water pressure.